phorve/phorve.github.io/_pages/COVIDHomeTests.md

 ---
 # COVID-19 At-Home Rapid Test Tracker

+Currently, COVID-19 cases are dramatically increasing above levels that we’ve seen previously.
+There has also been a recent uptick in the amount of rapid at-home tests being used.
+However, all official counts for COVID-19 cases only include PCR tests and a small subset of rapid tests, making estimating the true impact of SARS-CoV-2 and the temporal dynamics of spread difficult to estimate.
+All official counts for COVID-19 cases only include PCR tests and a very small subset of rapid tests.
+This means that all of the case numbers you see on the news don’t include the majority of rapid tests!
+I’m trying to change that!

-This page hosts the updated data collected through this public google form for COVID-19 at-home rapid tests.
-Please consider sharing [the link](https://forms.gle/KCk5hEujYQebfVwPA) so we can better grow this initiative!
+This page hosts the  data collected through [this public google form](https://forms.gle/KCk5hEujYQebfVwPA) for COVID-19 at-home rapid tests.
+Please consider sharing the link so we can better grow this initiative!
 All data (see below) and [code](https://github.com/phorve/phorve.github.io/blob/main/COVIDHome_R/COVIDHome.R) is made completely available!

 <iframe src="/COVIDHome_R/html/p5.html" width="100%" height="500" style="border:1px solid black;">  </iframe>